SimLab Group Vision

 Cultivating an inclusive, safe and nurturing group culture

 The pursuit of enjoyable and high-quality research can only thrive in an environment where you feel safe, secure, and supported.
-To this end, all members of our group are unwaveringly committed to fostering an environment free of harassment, regardless of factors such as gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and religion.
+To this end, all members of our group are unwaveringly committed to fostering an environment free of harassment, regardless of factors such as gender, gender identity and expression, sexual orientation, disability, physical appearance, body size/shape, race, age, and religion.
 We unequivocally prohibit all forms of harassment involving our group members and expect every community member to adhere to the following Code of Conduct:

 Mental health